Updated: October 2, 2021

 - Keuka Spring Vineyards– awarded numerous “Best of” awards over the years and hosts tastings on their open-air patio overlooking gorgeous Keuka Lake.

-Most wineries are open from 10 am-6 pm, and take their last tastings earlier.
-Some wineries are reservations only so make sure to call ahead and plan your wine stops accordingly.
+Most wineries are open from 10 am-5 pm and take their last tastings an hour before closing.
+However, some wineries are reservations only, so make sure to call ahead and plan your wine stops accordingly.

 After some fun around Keuka Lake, head south to the town of Corning for your second night (about 35 mins, 29mi from Hammondsport).